Flying for their lives

 But only a few hours later the waders – the snipes, the curlews, the godwits, the stilts, the stints, the knots, the turnstones – pick themselves up and start eating.
 They’ve survived this time and they have another journey to prepare for.
 They are migratory shorebirds, and it’s a long way north.

-Listen to a related ABC Radio National podcast online here.
+Listen an ABC Radio National podcast related to this story here.